-1) Identified by the class teacher - substantial, obvious gaps in the crucial learning - where the student has clearly misunderstood the crucial knowledge and understanding- gaps that cannot be closed within class and that will hold the student back from making future progress engagement tracker to correlate and then check with class teacher to see if there is a real need for additional support.
+- 1) Identified by the class teacher substantial, obvious gaps in the crucial learning where the student has clearly misunderstood the crucial knowledge and understanding- gaps that cannot be closed within class and that will hold the student back from making future progress - 2) Identified by the class teacher where the student was totally disengaged during lockdown very little work, if any was completed use engagement tracker to correlate and then check with class teacher to see if there is a real need for additional support. - 3) Students with poor attendance remaining off school for whatever reason - 4) Ask the FL to then work with their teams to prioritise what type of support their students need start with Year 11.